 Before The Cruise

-Brian and I are fully-vaccinated with double vaccines, and both of us received our booster (3rd) dose within the past six months.
+Brian and I are fully-vaccinated with double vaccines, and both of us received multiple booster doses.
 We actually took our first post-pandemic cruise to Mexico two months earlier……….without any issues.

 Embarkation

-Once at the Vancouver Cruise Terminal, we showed all our documentation to the Royal Caribbean representative, including our negative COVID test.
-After more health-related questions, we got permission to proceed to the gangway to board the ship.
+Once at the Vancouver Cruise Terminal, we showed all our documentation, including our negative COVID test.
+After more health-related questions, we got permission to proceed to the gangway.
 Let the fun begin!

-After boarding, we could tell our ship was not cruising at capacity, and based upon what some staff told us, we estimate there were 1800 passengers on board.
-The Serenade of the Seas has a passenger capacity of 2,476, so we were sailing at 73% full.
+After boarding, we could tell our ship was not cruising at capacity.
+The Serenade of the Seas has a passenger capacity of 2,476, and we sailed at 73% full.

-Masks are optional on Royal Caribbean vessels, and we noticed most passengers were not wearing them.
+Masks were optional at the time and we noticed most passengers were not wearing them.
 In our balcony cabin, we received two complimentary COVID masks and a small bottle of hand sanitizer.

 First Signs Of COVID On A Cruise Ship